(888) 448-0302 Talk to a recovery specialist 24/7

 Mans hands on head in frustration

-According to the National Institute on Alcohol Abuse and Alcoholism, an estimated 16 million people in the United States suffer from alcohol use disorder.
-To be diagnosed with alcohol use disorder, a person must meet certain criteria that is outlined in the Diagnostic and Statistical Manual of Mental Disorders.
-The current DSM has a number of different criteria to help someone determine if they may be dealing with some form of alcohol use disorder.
-To determine if you or a loved one may have an alcohol use disorder, the DSM asks you a number of questions.
-In the past year have you:
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), over 28 million adults 18 years or older suffered from alcohol use disorder (AUD) in 2021.
+To be diagnosed with AUD, a person must meet certain criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders.
+The current DSM has a number of different criteria to help someone determine if they may be dealing with some form of AUD.

 • Had times when you ended up drinking more or longer than originally intended?